 It is important to understand the difference between a counsellor and Psychologist.
-Anyone can refer to themselves as a 'counsellor', as the use of the term is not regulated like it is for psychologists.
+Anyone can refer to themselves as a 'counsellor', as the use of the term is not regulated like it is for registered psychologists.
 This means that there is no minimum training requirement for counsellors, no registration, and no independent body monitoring their practice and well-being, or conducting integrity checks.
-There are risks when seeing an unregistered 'counselor' that can be generally avoided when seeing a psychologist who has to be registered.
+There are risks when seeing an unregistered 'counselor' that can be generally avoided when seeing a registered psychologist.

 Like the title 'counselor', anyone can call themselves a 'psychotherapist'.
 These titles are not regulated by the Australian government and so there is no assurance that people using these titles have relevant qualifications, appropriate experience, and are medically and legally fit to practice.
 Psychologist's legal and medical status is reviewed every year to ensure public safety.